faxi-online/directpay-api/README.md

 DirectPay is a service provided by Faxi plaform that allows merchant create and receive payment with simple Rest API.

-## Create
+## Create transaction
-To create a new payment you should do a post following the specification shown below.
+To create a new payment you should do a post following the specification below.

 ### URL
 In test you must do post to the URL below